ORAU announces recipients of 2020 Pollard Scholarships

-OAK RIDGE, Tenn.—ORAU has awarded five William G. Pollard Scholarships of $2,500 each toward undergraduate studies for the 2019-2020 academic year.
-The recipients of this year’s scholarships are Jamie Batson, Alexis Hammond, Ashlyn Ivey, Audra Jean (AJ) Jones and Olivia Mahathy.
+OAK RIDGE, Tenn.—ORAU has awarded five William G. Pollard Scholarships of $2,500 each toward undergraduate studies for the 2020-2021 academic year.
+The recipients of this year’s scholarships are Jamie Batson, Cody Blankenship, Olivia Hudson, Audra Jean (AJ) Jones and Savannah Jones.

-Each year, ORAU awards these scholarships to employees’ children who display exceptional achievements in their high school or undergraduate studies.
-Applicants must submit official transcripts from all high schools and colleges attended, three references (at least two of which must be from teachers) and a 500-word essay describing the student’s professional and personal interests.
+Each year, ORAU awards these scholarships to employees’ children or stepchildren who display exceptional achievements in their high school or undergraduate studies.
+Applicants must submit official transcripts from all high schools and colleges attended, three references (at least two of which must be from teachers) and a 500-word essay describing professional and personal interests.

 The William G. Pollard Scholarship Awards are presented in honor of ORAU’s founder in recognition of his dedication to science and education.
 A University of Tennessee physics professor, Pollard founded the Oak Ridge Institute of Nuclear Studies—which later became ORAU—to link the valuable scientific resources developed in Oak Ridge as part of the Manhattan Project with regional universities.

 Below are additional details on each of this year’s winners: